rclone/rclone/docs/content/contact.md

 ## Twitter ##

-You can also follow me on twitter for rclone announcments
+You can also follow me on twitter for rclone announcements

   * [@njcw](https://twitter.com/njcw)